How do I get a tutor?

 What courses can I get a tutor in?

-Tutors are only available for ESF undergraduate courses.
+Tutors are only available for ESF undergraduate courses and SU Physics.
 Our focus is on lower division introductory courses.
 Tutors are generally readily available for these courses.
 Tutors for upper level courses may be available as well.
 However, there is no guarantee and it may take up to two weeks to recruit a tutor for an upper level class.

 What if I need a tutor for an SU course?

-We can only provide a tutor for courses that are taught at ESF.
-For SU courses please see the course web page for TA/Professor office hours or clinic hours for SU Calculus and Physics courses.
+We can only provide a tutor for SU Physics due to the requirement of some ESF academic programs to take that course at Syracuse University.
+Other courses that are taught SU, please see the course web page for TA/Professor office hours or clinic hours for SU Calculus and Physics courses.
 You can also contact SU’s Tutoring and Study Center at 443-2005 or www.tutoring.syr.edu for information regarding SU Tutoring Services.